 - Reoccurrence of cancer

 - Blood flow to heart muscles

 - In case of heart diseases

-  - Brain abnormalities like tumours, central nervous system disorders
+- Brain abnormalities like tumours, central nervous system disorder

 How should I prepare for PET CT Scan procedure?